-23 In case any CDM methodology is not present-included in the GS4GG list of eligible CDM methodologies, the PD/CME may reach out to standard@goldstandard.org for further steps.
+19 In case any CDM methodology is not included in the GS4GG list of eligible CDM methodologies, the PD/CME may reach out to standard@goldstandard.org for further steps.

-24 All new VPAs submitted for inclusion after end date of a crediting period of PoA shall follow the latest version of the PoA available at the time of submission for inclusion.
+20 All new VPAs submitted for inclusion after end date of a crediting period of PoA shall follow the latest version of the PoA available at the time of submission for inclusion.
 For example, if a new VPA was listed before the end of 1st Crediting cycle of PoA, but submitted for inclusion after the start of 2nd crediting cycle of PoA, the VPA must be designed and included as per PoA Design Document version and applicable methodology registered for 2nd crediting cycle.

-- a.
-Projects latest version available at the time of submission for validation of renewal of crediting period with GS4GG. - b.
-PoAs latest version available at the time of submission for validation of renewal of certification cycle with GS4GG - c.
+- c.
 CPAs/VPAs latest version applied in the most recent version of PoA available at the time of submission for renewal of crediting period with GS4GG - 4.2.3 | Transition PoA shall also apply the latest version of the methodology(ies) and applicable tool(s), for inclusion of new VPAs under GS4GG, if applicable.
 The Transition PoA may include the latest version of the methodology and applicable tool for inclusion of new VPA(s), at the time of first submission (preliminary review) or at any later stage of certification cycle, but before submitting the request for inclusion for new VPAs.
 In such cases, VVB shall validate the updated PoA and VPA documents as per applied version of the methodology and or methodology tool before or with the request for inclusion of new VPAs. - 4.2.4 | Transition project, PoA/CPAs may apply the latest version of GS approved CDM methodology or methodology tool available at the time first submission (preliminary review for transition).
 In such cases, VVB shall validate the updated Project Documents as per applied version of the methodology and or methodology tool at the time of at the time of first submission (preliminary review).

-5 | PROJECT SCALE
+5| PROJECT SCALE